ivan-makarenkov/documentation/api/http-methods.rst

     application should use a conditional request (e.g., GET a resource, ensure it was not modified and apply PATCH) such that the request will fail if the resource has been updated since the client last accessed the resource.

 .. note::
-    For details, see the :ref:`Creating and Updating Related Resources with Primary API Resource <web-services-api--create-update-related-resources>` section.
+    For details, see the :ref:`Creating and Updating Related Resources with Primary API Resource <dev-guide>` section.

 .. _web-services-api--http-methods--delete: